wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

-##### 28 Books of account
+##### 28 Accounting records and financial reporting

-*   With respect to the books of account of Maori Associations, the following provisions shall apply:
+*   (1) With respect to the accounting records and financial reporting of Maori Associations, the following provisions shall apply:

-    *   (a) every Maori Association shall cause books to be provided and kept, and true and regular accounts to be entered therein of all money received and paid, and of the several purposes for which any such money has been received and paid:
+    *   (a) every Maori Association shall cause accounting records to be kept, and true and regular accounts to be entered therein of all money received and paid, and of the several purposes for which any such money has been received and paid:

-    *   (b) any member of any Maori Association may at any reasonable time inspect the books of the Association free of charge and take copies of or extracts from them:
+    *   (b) any member of any Maori Association may at any reasonable time inspect the accounting records of the Association free of charge and take copies of or extracts from them:

-    *   (c) the books and accounts shall be kept in such manner as may be prescribed by regulations under this Act or, in the absence of any such regulations, as may be determined by the chief executive:
+    *   (c) the accounting records shall be kept in such manner as may be prescribed by regulations under this Act or, in the absence of any such regulations, as may be determined by the chief executive:

-    *   (d) as soon as reasonably practicable after the end of each financial year every Maori Association shall prepare a statement showing its financial operations for that year and its assets and liabilities at the end of that year:
+    *   (d) within 5 months after the end of each financial year, every Maori Association must ensure that financial statements that comply with generally accepted accounting practice are completed in relation to the Maori Association and that financial year:

-    *   (e) every such statement shall be audited by a chartered accountant (within the meaning of [section 19][80] of the New Zealand Institute of Chartered Accountants Act 1996) appointed by the Maori Association concerned or by some other person approved in that behalf by the chief executive:
+    *   (e) every such financial statement must be audited by a qualified auditor appointed by the Maori Association concerned or by some other person approved in that behalf by the chief executive:

-    *   (f) the New Zealand Maori Council and each District Maori Council shall submit a copy of its audited statement to the chief executive and each Maori Committee and Maori Executive Committee shall submit a copy of its audited statement to the District Maori Council in whose district it operates.
+    *   (f) the New Zealand Maori Council and each District Maori Council must submit a copy of its audited financial statements to the chief executive and each Maori Committee and Maori Executive Committee must submit a copy of its audited financial statements to the District Maori Council in whose district it operates.

+    (2) The auditor must, in carrying out an audit for the purposes of subsection (1)(e), comply with all applicable auditing and assurance standards.

+    (3) The auditor's report must comply with the requirements of all applicable auditing and assurance standards.

+    (4) _See_ [sections 37 to 39][79] of the Financial Reporting Act 2013 (which provide for the appointment of a partnership and access to information in relation to the audit under subsection (1)(e)).

+    (5) In this section,---

+    _applicable auditing and assurance standards_ has the same meaning as in [section 5][80] of the Financial Reporting Act 2013

+    _financial statements_ has the same meaning as in [section 6][81] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][82] of the Financial Reporting Act 2013

+    _qualified auditor_ has the same meaning as in [section 35][83] of the Financial Reporting Act 2013\.

+    Section 28 heading: replaced, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 28(c): amended, on 1 January 1992, by [section 9(1)][61] of the Ministry of Maori Development Act 1991 (1991 No 145).
+    Section 28(1): amended, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 28(e): amended, on 7 July 2010, by [section 10][81] of the New Zealand Institute of Chartered Accountants Amendment Act 2010 (2010 No 74).
+    Section 28(1)(a): amended, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 28(e): amended, on 1 October 1996, by [section 23][82] of the New Zealand Institute of Chartered Accountants Act 1996 (1996 No 39).
+    Section 28(1)(b): amended, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 28(e): amended, on 1 January 1992, by [section 9(1)][61] of the Ministry of Maori Development Act 1991 (1991 No 145).
+    Section 28(1)(c): amended, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 28(f): amended, on 1 January 1992, by [section 9(1)][61] of the Ministry of Maori Development Act 1991 (1991 No 145).
+    Section 28(1)(c): amended, on 1 January 1992, by [section 9(1)][61] of the Ministry of Maori Development Act 1991 (1991 No 145).

+    Section 128(1)(d): replaced, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(1)(e): replaced, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(1)(f): replaced, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(2): inserted, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(3): inserted, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(4): inserted, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 128(5): inserted, on 1 April 2014, by [section 125][84] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 29 Disposal of assets on dissolution